 Whomersley & Picken (2003) documented epifauna colonization of offshore oil platforms in the North Sea from 1989-2000.
 On all platforms, Mytilus edulis dominated the near surface community.
-For the first 3 years, hydroids and tubeworms dominated the community below the mussel band.
+For the first three years, hydroids and tubeworms dominated the community below the mussel band.
 However, the hydroid community was later out-competed by other more climax communities.
 Recruitment of Alcyonium digitatum and Metridium senile began at 2-5 years (dependent on the oil rig).
-The community structure and zonation differed between the 4 rigs, however generally after4 years Metridium senile had become the dominant organism below the mussel zone to approximately 60-80 m Below Sea Level (BSL).
+The community structure and zonation differed between the four rigs, however generally after four years Metridium senile had become the dominant organism below the mussel zone to approximately 60-80 m Below Sea Level (BSL).
 Zonation differed between oil rigs but Alcyonium digitatum was the dominant organism from approximately 60-90 m BSL.

 The Scylla was intentionally sunk on the 27th March 2004 in Whitsand Bay, Cornwall to act as an artificial reef.
-Hiscock et al. (2010) recorded the succession of the biological community on the wreck for 5 years following the sinking of the ship.
-Initially the wreck was colonized by opportunistic species /taxa; e.g. filamentous algae, hydroids, serpulid worms and barnacles.
+Hiscock et al. (2010) recorded the succession of the biological community on the wreck for five years following the sinking of the ship.
+Initially, the wreck was colonized by opportunistic species /taxa; e.g. filamentous algae, hydroids, serpulid worms and barnacles.
 Tubularia sp. were early colonizers, appearing within a couple of months after the vessel was sunk.
-Metridium senile appeared late in the summer of the first year, but didn't become visually dominant until 2007 (3 years after the vessel was sunk).
+Metridium senile appeared late in the summer of the first year but didn't become visually dominant until 2007 (three years after the vessel was sunk).
 Sagartia elegans was recorded within the summer of 2005, and by the end of 2006 was well established.
 Corynactis viridis was first recorded in the summer of the first year and quickly formed colonies via asexual reproduction.
-Urticina felina was first recorded at the end of august 2006 (2 years after the vessel was sunk), and by summer 2008 had increased in abundance.
+Urticina felina was first recorded at the end of august 2006 (two years after the vessel was sunk), and by summer 2008 had increased in abundance.
 Alcyonium digitatum was first recorded in early summer 2005, a year after the vessel was sunk.
-Within 1 year of growth colonies had grown to nearly full size, however, did not become a visually dominant component of the community until 2009 (5 years after the vessel had been sunk).
-The authors noted that erect branching Bryozoa (such as Securiflustra securifrons) are not a common part of rocky reef communities to the west of Plymouth and at the time of writing had not colonized to any great extent on 'Scylla' by the end of the study, although several species were recorded which included Chartella papyracea in 28/08/2006 (2 years after the vessel was sunk).
+Within one year of growth, colonies had grown to nearly full size but did not become a visually dominant component of the community until 2009 (five years after the vessel had been sunk).
+The authors noted that erect branching Bryozoa (such as Securiflustra securifrons) are not a common part of rocky reef communities to the west of Plymouth and had not colonized 'Scylla' to any great extent by the end of the study, although several species of erect bryozoans were recorded, which included Chartella papyracea in August 2006 (two years after the vessel was sunk).
 Caryophyllia smithii was noted to colonize the wreck a year after the vessel was sunk.

-Parasmittina trispinosa is an encrusting bryozoan which is described as having a "cosmopolitan" distribution by Powell (1971), in the North East Atlantic recorded from all coasts of the British Isles (NBN, 2015) to the Iberian Peninsula (Ramos, 2010).
-Parasmittina trispinosa is also recorded from the Panama Cana (Powell (1971) to the Gulf of Alaska (Soule, 2002) in the Pacific ocean.
-At the time of writing sparse information regarding the life history traits of Parasmittina trispinosa.
-Eggleston (1972) noted In the Isle of Man, a peak in reproductive and vegetative growth was not well marked in Parasmittina trispinosa, and the number of embryos present is fairly constant throughout the year (Eggleston, 1972).
+Parasmittina trispinosa is an encrusting bryozoan which is described as having a "cosmopolitan" distribution by Powell (1971).
+In the North East Atlantic, it is recorded from all coasts of the British Isles (NBN, 2015) to the Iberian Peninsula (Ramos, 2010).
+Parasmittina trispinosa is also recorded from the Panama Cana (Powell (1971) to the Gulf of Alaska (Soule & Soule, 2002) in the Pacific ocean.
+Little information regarding the life history traits of Parasmittina trispinosa was found.
+Eggleston (1972a) noted In the Isle of Man, a peak in reproductive and vegetative growth was not well marked in Parasmittina trispinosa, and the number of embryos present is fairly constant throughout the year (Eggleston, 1972a).
 Indicating that Parasmittina trispinosa could potentially reproduce annually within the UK.
 However, due to the lack of available literature regarding Parasmittina trispinosa, it's resilience cannot be assessed with sufficient confidence.